find your perfect postgrad program

 Facilities:

-SRUC has six campuses spread across Scotland – in Aberdeen, Ayr, Oatridge, Elmwood, Barony and Edinburgh.
+SRUC has seven campuses spread across Scotland – in Aberdeen, Ayr, West Lothian, Fife, Dumfries, Edinburgh and Glasgow.
 This means there are a lot of different facilities, but one thing they all have in common is the hands-on training.
 With estate-based campuses this means hectares of land available for use and it’s really worth researching each campus individually.

-See our sections on Aberdeen and Edinburgh for some more information on these locations.
+See our sections on Aberdeen, Glasgow and Edinburgh for some more information on these locations.
 Ayr is on the West Coast, with scenic views and a thriving, busy centre.
 The Barony campus is in an estate around 10 miles from the main town.
 This is quieter, though the town itself has great pubs and sports centres, amongst other things.
-Elmwood is made up of three smaller campuses, and boasts its own golf club!
-Finally, Oatridge is another separate estate, less than an hour’s drive from most of Scotland’s major towns and cities.
+Elmwood, Fife is made up of three smaller campuses, and boasts its own golf club!
+Oatridge, West Lothian is another separate estate, less than an hour’s drive from most of Scotland’s major towns and cities.
 Close to leisure facilities, and Edinburgh is only 30 minutes away.

 Around 5,000 students in total – both undergraduate and postgraduate